-2023 - 2024 Parent and Student Handbook
+2024 - 2025 Parent and Student Handbook

 Welcome to Newaygo Elementary School.
-All the members of the staff and I are pleased to have you as a student and will do our best to help make your experience as productive and successful as you wish to make it.
+We are pleased to have you as a student and will do our best to help make your experience as productive and successful as you wish to make it.

+Andy Cox, Principal

+Allison Hug, Assistant Principal

-Andy Cox, Principal 652-2100 Brandon Smith, Assistant Principal Matt Painter, Dean of Students Lani Foster, School Secretary Ben Gilpin, Superintendent 652-6984
+Matt Painter, Dean of Students

+Lani Foster, School Secretary

+Ben Gilpin, Superintendent